spring1843/go-dsa/array/README.md

 }
 ```

 Although arrays are fundamental data structures in Go, their constant size can make them inflexible and difficult to use in situations where a variable size is required.
-To address this issue, Go provides [slices](https://blog.golang.org/slices-intro) which are an abstraction of arrays that offer more convenient access to sequential data typically stored in arrays.
+To address this issue, Go provides [slices](https://blog.golang.org/slices-intro), an abstraction of arrays that offer more convenient access to sequential data typically stored in arrays.
+When a slice is passed to a function, the head of the slice is replaced but the slice still points to the same data, hence it is possible for the callee to modify the values of the slice and send them back to the caller.

-Slices enable the addition of values using the `append` function, which allows for dynamic slice resizing.
+Slices enable adding values using the `append` function, allowing dynamic resizing.
 Additionally, selectors of the format [low:high] can be used to select or manipulate data in the slice.
 By utilizing slices instead of arrays, Go programmers gain a more flexible and powerful tool to manage their data structures.

 ```Go
 package main